hou-mon/qub.video-spec/README.md

-# QUB — Information Cubed
+# qub — Information Cubed

 **A new class of AI-forward video container for query-native editing workflows.**

-QUB stores AI-derived understanding (shots, scenes, objects, dialogue, OCR, segmentation, embeddings) **inside the media container itself**, alongside traditional audio/video streams—so AI analysis is performed once at ingest and travels with the file forever.
+qub stores AI-derived understanding (shots, scenes, objects, dialogue, OCR, segmentation, embeddings) **inside the media container itself**, alongside traditional audio/video streams—so AI analysis is performed once at ingest and travels with the file forever.

 ---